input-output-hk/partner-chains/docs/developer-guides/migration-guide-1.4.0.md

 	}
 }
 ```
-This will allow the `upgrade_and_set_addresses` extrinsic to update configuration of the SessionValidatorManagement
+This will allow the `sidechain/upgrade_and_set_addresses` extrinsic to update configuration of the SessionValidatorManagement
 pallet together with the Runtime code.
 3. Increment the `spec_version` in your runtime configuration.
 4. Build the new Runtime WASM (you can do it by running `cargo build --release`)